telerik/xamarin-forms-docs/Controls/chart/Behaviors/chart-behaviors-pan-and-zoom-behavior.md

 ---
-title: Chart Pan And Zoom Behavior
+title: ChartPanAndZoomBehavior
 slug: chart-behaviors-panandzoom
 ---

 # Overview #

-With PanAndZoomBehavior, RadChart handles the gestures drag, pinch open and pinch close which respectively cause panning, zooming in and zooming out of the associated chart plot area.
+With **ChartPanAndZoomBehavior**, RadChart handles the gestures drag, pinch open and pinch close which respectively cause panning, zooming in and zooming out of the associated chart plot area.

 #Features#

-- **ZoomMode** : Gets or sets value that specifies how the chart will respond to a zoom/pan gesture { None, Horizontal, Vertical, Both}.
+- **ZoomMode**: Gets or sets value that specifies how the chart will respond to a zoom gesture.
+The available values are:
+	- None
+	- Horizontal
+	- Vertical
+	- Both
-- **PanMode** : Gets or sets value that specifies how the chart will respond to a zoom/pan gesture. { None, Horizontal, Vertical, Both}
+- **PanMode**: Gets or sets value that specifies how the chart will respond to a pan gesture.
+The available values are:
+	- None
+	- Horizontal
+	- Vertical
+	- Both
-- **HandleDoubleTap** : Determines whether a double-tap gesture will be handled by the behavior to reset the values of the Zoom and ScrollOffset(Pan) properties of the chart.
+- **HandleDoubleTap**: Determines whether a double-tap gesture will be handled by the behavior to reset the values of the Zoom and ScrollOffset (Pan) properties of the chart.

 #Example#